Table of contents

 What is reporting software?

-However, this kind of software is oriented at organizing and visualizing information.
-Hence, to ensure the quality of reports, you need to collect, merge, and clean your data before uploading it to web reporting software.
-For that, you can use specialized tools such as OWOX BI Pipeline.
+However, this kind of software is oriented toward organizing and visualizing information.
+In order to ensure the quality of reports, you need to collect, clean, merge, attribute, and prepare the reporting dataset before uploading it to a web reporting software tool.

 What types of reporting tools and software are there?